magezil/holberton-system_engineering-devops/0x08-networking_basics_2/README.md

 * What is localhost?
 (2) this computer

 ### 1-wildcard
 * What is 0.0.0.0?
-(2) All the IPs
+(1) All IPv4 addresses on the local machine

 ### 2-change_your_home_IP
 * This script changes home IP and facebook.com IP

 ### 3-show_attached_IPs
-* This script displays all active IPv4 IPs on machine
+* This script displays all active IPv4 IPs on the local machine

 ### 4-port_listening_on_localhost
 * This script listens on port `98` on `localhost`